 Call Dillon & Findley, P.C. today.

-From our office in Anchorage, Dillon & Findley serves all of Alaska.
-For medical malpractice cases, our firm advances all litigation costs.
+For medical malpractice cases, Dillon & Findley advances all litigation costs.
 You do not pay our attorney’s fees unless the case resolves favorably.
 Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.